rohitdhas/shittier/README.md

 - `-h, --help`: Displays help information about Shittier and its available options.
 - `-v, --version`: Shows the installed version of Shittier.
-- `-f, --force`: Forces Shittier to overwrite files even if they have unsaved changes.
+- `-f, --force`: Forces Shittier to overwrite files if they already exists.

 ### Examples